Diagnostic methods and aims:

 e. studying the signs and symptoms.

-f. studying their diet and physical and stress levels they have experienced.
+f. studying their diet, physical, and stress levels they have experienced.